-Some families come to us very clear about which country they wish to adopt from.
-They may have family connections overseas, or are originally from that country, or they might be adopting a child who is related to them.
-Others are less certain and seek guidance to help explore their options.
+Some families come to Adopt London very clear about which country they wish to adopt from.
+They may have family connections overseas, are originally from that country, or might be adopting a child who is related to them who currently lives in another country.
+Others are less certain and seek guidance to help explore their options in another country entirely.

 What is Intercountry adoption?